Nactore-Org/Nacto-Care/README.md

 - Similar to how platforms like Zomato and Swiggy have transformed the gig economy, Nacto Care seeks to raise awareness about nursing as a rewarding career choice.
 Through outreach programs and educational initiatives, we aim to inspire more individuals to pursue nursing as a profession.
 - We prioritize the well-being and satisfaction of our patients by offering additional benefits such as a life insurance scheme.
 This incentivizes patients to choose Nacto Care for their healthcare needs, fostering trust and loyalty in our services.

-# Installation Steps
+# Technologies Used

 - The Tech-Stack used in the project are:

   React.js, FastAPI, PostgreSQL, Figma, JavaScript, Python.

   ![](https://skillicons.dev/icons?i=react,fastapi,postgresql,figma,javascript,python)

-  Install the required tools for development.

-- STEPS:
+# Installation Steps

 1. Clone the repository.
    ```bash